-The Certification on the Company's compliance with its Manual of Corporate Governance is attested to by the Corporate Secretary and the President/ CEO of the Company.
+The Certification on the Company's compliance with its Manual of Corporate Governance is attested to by the Corporate Secretary and the CEO of the Company.

-G. ROLE OF STAKEHOLDERS
+H. ROLE OF STAKEHOLDERS

-(g) Disclose the company's policy and activities relative to the following:
+(a) Disclose the company's policy and activities relative to the following: